 Pension Assets - The Company employs a liability-driven investment approach whereby a mix of equity and fixed income securities are used to maximize the long-term return of plan assets for a prudent level of risk.
 Risk tolerance is established through careful consideration of plan liabilities, plan funded status and corporate financial condition.
 The investment portfolio contains a diversified blend of equity and fixed income securities.
 Furthermore, equity securities are diversified across large and small capitalized securities and international securities.
 Other assets, such as real estate and high yield bonds, are used to further diversify equity allocations.
-Fixed income securities are primarily invested in a mix of investment grade corporate bonds, government bonds, and a smaller allocation to non-investment grade debt.
-The Company uses a strategy to determine the allocation of return-seeking assets driven by the Pension Plan's funded ratio.
+Fixed income securities are primarily invested in a mix of investment grade corporate bonds, government bonds and a smaller allocation to non-investment grade debt.
+The Company uses a dynamic strategy to determine the allocation of return-seeking assets driven by the Pension Plan's funded ratio so that when the funded status increases above prescribed levels, the allocation to equities will decrease and fixed income increase proportionally.
 Investment risk is measured and monitored on an ongoing basis, including quarterly investment portfolio reviews and periodic liability measurements.